Early diagnosis of active kidney damage

 Dkk3 - Biomarker for the diagnosis of progressive kidney disease

-The currently used indirect kidney damage markers such as proteinuria do not provide information about the existence of active kidney damage, nor whether this disastrous process is progressing.
-Established laboratory parameters for the assessment of kidney function, such as creatinine or cystatin C in the blood and the GFR estimated from these (eGFR), reflect kidney function at the time of determination, but also give no information about the degree of activity of kidney damage and its further progression.
+Established laboratory parameters for the assessment of kidney function, e.g. creatinine or cystatin C in the blood and the GFR estimated from these (eGFR), reflect kidney function at the time of determination, but give no information about the degree of activity of kidney damage and its further progression.
+The currently used indirect kidney damage markers such as proteinuria also do not provide information about the existence of active kidney damage, nor whether this disastrous process is progressing.